 5 Tips to Speed Up Your iPad

 After using my Apple iPad for months, I find that it isn’t performing as fast as when I first bought it.
 So, I went through some steps and was hoping to speed up my iPad.
 Guess what?
 My iPad is now running like it’s new!
-Here are what I did:
+Here in this post, I will show you what I did to improve the performance.

 1. Update your iPad’s firmware

 Keep your iPad’s firmware up to date.
 Updating your iPad’s firmware helps ensure that your applications run at optimal performance.
 In every firmware version, there’re bug fixes, features and many more that could help resolving issues that slow down your iPad.

 Removing unwanted apps can help saving your iPad’s space and on top of that, it may improve your iPad’s reading speed.
 Slide through your iPad and delete apps that you no longer need.

 At times some apps would remain active on your iPad even after you’ve close it with your Home button.
 Any app that remains active can be a burden to your iPad.
 Safari is one of the apps which would run behind your iPad even after you’ve closed it.